 Using Your Router Table for Spindle Sanding

-Be sure to set your router to the absolute lowest speed it's capable of, which is typically somewhere between 8,000-10,000 RPM.
+Be sure to set your router to the absolute lowest speed it's capable of, which is typically somewhere between 8,000–10,000 rpm.
 This is still quite a bit faster than ideal speed, but it works fine as long as you keep the stock moving so it doesn't burn.

 Using a Power Drill for Spindle Sanding

 In a pinch, a sanding drum mounted in the chuck of an ordinary hand-held power drill can be used for sanding curves.
-The RPMs on a power drill are usually about 1200-1500, which is an appropriate speed for sanding.
+The rpm on a power drill is usually about 1,200–1,500, which is an appropriate speed for sanding.
 However, the biggest obstacle is in keeping the sanding drum perfectly parallel to the face of the cut when using a handheld tool like a power drill.
 If you try this, either find a way to mount the drill vertically or firmly clamp the workpiece and use the drill with sanding drum very slowly and take pains to sand parallel to the face of the cut.